Birklehof/docs/docs/firebase/remoteConfig.md

 },
 ```

-- `teacherAbreviations` (`JSON`) is a JSON array that contains the teacher abbreviations as strings (e.g. `"Abl"`).
+- `teacherAbbreviations` (`JSON`) is a JSON array that contains the teacher abbreviations as strings (e.g. `"Abl"`).
 It used in [Teams Name Generator](http://192.168.56.5:3000/docs/docs/category/teams-name-generator) for the teacher abbreviation input.

 ## Best Practices